Blossoms (band)

 Blossoms are an English indie rock band from Stockport, Greater Manchester, England.
-Formed in 2013, the band consists of Tom Ogden (lead vocals, guitar), Charlie Salt (bass guitar, backing vocals), Josh Dewhurst (lead guitar, percussion), Joe Donovan (drums) and Myles Kellock (keyboards, synthesizer, backing vocals).
+Formed in 2013, the band consists of Tom Ogden (lead vocals, guitar), Charlie Salt (bass guitar, backing vocals), Josh Dewhurst (lead guitar, percussion), Joe Donovan (drums) and Myles Kellock (keyboards, synthesizer).

 They were on the BBC's Sound Of new music list for 2016, finishing in fourth place.
 Blossoms' self-titled debut album was one of the twelve LPs nominated for the Mercury Music Prize in 2017.
 That same year, they were nominated for British Breakthrough Act at the Brit Awards.

+To date they have scored five top 5 albums in the UK, four of them reaching No. 1.

 Career

 Pre-Blossoms and formation

 Unknowingly at the time, all members lived within two miles of each other whilst growing up.
-They went to the same secondary school, though not at the same time.
-Two of them met at school and the others through work.
+Ogden, Donovan and Dewhurst attended Stockport School, while Salt and Kellock attended Offerton School.
+They were all born at Stepping Hill Hospital in Stockport.
+Ogden and Donovan met on a school trip to Alton Towers in 2005, and the others met through work.
 Their first gig was in April 2013 at The Night and Day Café on Oldham Street, Manchester.